Last update: 7 June, 2027.

 The structure of the call note system of the warbling vireo Book

-Royal Ontario Museum, Toronto, 1988, (The authors actually reports evidence of an exponential-like distribution, rather than the power-law like distribution of Zipf's law for word frequencies.).
+Royal Ontario Museum, Toronto, 1988, (The authors actually report evidence of an exponential-like distribution, rather than the power-law like distribution of Zipf's law for word frequencies.).

 Links | BibTeX | Tags: Zipf's law for word frequencies